What You Will Learn

 The target students should be familiar with AWS or Azure and have worked with it hands-on, especially security professionals working in the cloud security field who understand basic threats and attack vectors.

 The course will assume that students are able to understand or do the following without help:

-- Build an EC2
+- Build a VM

 - Understand how IAM roles/policies work